python/cpython/Doc/library/urllib.request.rst

    :class:`http.client.HTTPResponse` object which has the following :ref:`httpresponse-objects` methods.

-   For ftp, file, and data urls and requests explicity handled by legacy :class:`URLopener` and :class:`FancyURLopener` classes, this function returns a :class:`urllib.response.addinfourl` object which can work as :term:`context manager` and has methods such as
+   For ftp, file, and data urls and requests explicitly handled by legacy :class:`URLopener` and :class:`FancyURLopener` classes, this function returns a :class:`urllib.response.addinfourl` object which can work as :term:`context manager` and has methods such as